SenkiReign/org-grapher/README.md

 - Interactive graph of .org notes.
 - Links automatically created from tags and org mode links.
 - Lightweight, minimal, and self-contained.
 - Clustering reflect the number of connections.
 - Works fully offline after initial setup.
+(D3 cached after first use)
+- Works with single file workflows too.
+(The screenshot above generated from a single org file)

 ## Installation